How to understand podcast stats

 Podcasters need to sign up with Podtrac (free) to measure a podcast.
 Many producers don’t; so the Podtrac numbers will always only show an incomplete picture of the podcasting landscape.

 Caution: Podtrac actually measures a request for a download, and doesn’t know how much of the podcast is actually downloaded.
-There are technical ways to adversely affect the numbers.
+There are technical ways to adversely affect the numbers which may give very high figures.
 Podtrac is IAB Certified, but their figures may be markedly different from other IAB Certified podcast hosts as a result.

 You can discover if a podcast is using Podtrac by searching for it in Podnews, and then viewing its technical information.